8 Coffee Barista Skills: How to Elevate Your Coffee Game

 In states like Massachusetts, this $15.00/hr law went into effect at the beginning of 2019, while New York state will begin paying minimum wage workers the same rate of $15.00 per hour, or $30,000 per year, after December 31st, 2019 (after the initial publication of this article).

-That covers minimum wage or entry-level positions in places like Starbucks, Peet’s and Dunkin’ but it also raises the minimum wage for those who work in specialty restaurants serving espresso beverage with desserts, and things of the sort.
+That covers minimum wage or entry-level positions in places like Starbucks, Peet’s, and Dunkin’ but it also raises the minimum wage for those who work in specialty restaurants serving espresso beverages with desserts and things of the sort.

 In the current employment landscape, which you can expect to see for some time until other states decide to raise their own minimum wages, you can see some entry-level positions offering $7.25, or up to $9.00 per hour.